NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 doubled down on complexity by moving feature-complete builtins to a different repo, which you have to fetch and load yourself.
 This is _not_ how an editor should function.
-Taking from Helix, I would be delighted to see some of the plugin exclusive features as parts of the core editor.
-Although, this might be wishful thinking.
-So far, I am excited for the prospect of natively configuring LSPs and a few UI additions that I have been looking forward to.
+Taking from Helix, I would be delighted to see some of the plugin-exclusive features as parts of the core editor.
+Although this might be wishful thinking, so far, I am excited for the prospect of natively configuring LSPs and a few UI additions that I have been looking forward to.
 Perhaps I'll write about Neovim again when 0.11 drops.
 There is also the less commonly talked about [snippet engine](https://github.com/neovim/neovim/pull/27339) that will be